DFPS Drug Testing Sites – the most current list available of DFPS-approved drug testing facility sites (as of 6/27/2018)

 Court-Appointed Attorneys for Parents and Affidavits of Indigence

 The court appoints attorneys for parents on an ex parte basis pursuant to Tex.
 Fam.
 Code § 107.0141.
-This appointment ends at the initial adversary hearing.
+This appointment is supposed to end at the initial adversary hearing.

 If a parent requests that his/her attorney continue to be appointed by the court, that parent must complete an affidavit of indigence before or at the adversary hearing.